supersergey/larditrans/readme.md

 ## Configuration file ##

-You must specify the configuration file in the command line, like
+When running the application, you must specify the configuration file in the command line, like

 `mvn spring-boot:run -Dlardi.conf=file.properties`